 - 35.1.
 It is the responsibility of the teacher to report or request an absence under Article G.35 in accordance with the following procedures: - a.
-Leave for University Examinations up to one (1) day: submit the electronic leave notification - notify Principal - Leave for University Examinations in excess of one (1) day: submit the electronic leave request for approval - 35.2.
+Leave for University Examinations up to one (1) day: - submit the electronic leave notification - notify Principal - b.
+Leave for University Examinations in excess of one (1) day: - submit the electronic leave request for approval

+- 35.2.
 The District shall grant short term leave of absence with pay of one (1) day to enable teachers to take university examinations for courses related to teaching. - 35.3.
-Additional short term leave may be granted with cost of TTOC deducted.
+Additional short term leave may be granted with cost of Teacher Teaching on Call (TTOC) deducted.